 Use Zapier for Process Automation – No coding skills required

 Recently, Robotic Process Automation has become increasingly viable for smaller businesses and startups.
-While most RPA software is in effect only affordable for larger corporations, Zapier is different: with it’s free version or prices starting at € 19.90 per month, it is the natural choice of most SMEs and startups.
+While most RPA software is effectively only affordable for larger corporations, Zapier is different: with its free version or prices starting at € 19.90 per month, it is the natural choice for most SMEs and startups.

 Zapier works by simply connecting numerous services and enabling them to interact with their corresponding APIs.
 For example:

-- A lead fills out a Google Form on your Website: this triggers the Workflow within Zapier
+- A lead fills out a Google Form on your Website: this triggers a Workflow within Zapier

 - Zapier takes the information from Google Forms, and sends it to an Excel sheet prepared by you, including a whole set of complex calculations.

 - Zapier updates your customer database and CRM tools.

 - A new task is created automatically in your project management tool, for example Jira or Asana.